 Who needs a CPSR?
 Well, everyone selling a cosmetic (definition here) for money.
 Whether you sell one bar or soap or five hundred bath bombs, you need to have a CPSR in place for that product.
 So, here’s a tip, if you are in doubt about a cosmetic, whether it be from one of the many lovely places that sell handmade soap, or a big company, you are well within your right to ask if they have a CPSR which should confirm that all ingredients are included at safe limits.
-This report does contain the full recipe (which is, of course, a closely guarded secret) so it is fairly normal to show a customer the part of the report that states the product is safe for use and not the entire report.
+This report does contain the full recipe (which is, of course, a lot of people may choose not to share) so it is fairly normal to show a customer the part of the report that states the product is safe for use and not the entire report.

 You’d think we would stop there but in addition to this major step, there are a few other things soapy magicians need to have in place before we get down to manufacturing these little bars of bliss.
 This is quite a lengthy list which, rest assured, I won’t be going through in today’s post.

-Of course, it should be stressed I am not an expert in cosmetic regulation but simply imparting the information I have gained along the way.
-If you are concerned about a product or company please contact your local Trading Standards office who will be able to advise you.
+Of course, it should be stressed if you are concerned about a product or company please contact your local Trading Standards office who will be able to advise you.

 And that ends today’s soap education.
 If you have any questions, please contact us at email@example.com.

 If you have a secret passion for regulation and guidelines, below are the links to the cosmetic regulations manufacturers in the UK have to follow: